Feces

-Feces (or faeces), known colloquially and in slang as poo, caca, scat and poop, are the solid or semi-solid remains of food that was not digested in the small intestine, and has been broken down by bacteria in the large intestine.
-Feces contain a relatively small amount of metabolic waste products such as bacterially altered bilirubin, and dead epithelial cells from the lining of the gut.
+Feces (also faeces or fæces) are the solid or semi-solid remains of food that was not digested in the small intestine, and has been broken down by bacteria in the large intestine.
+Feces contain a relatively small amount of metabolic waste products such as bacterially-altered bilirubin and dead epithelial cells from the lining of the gut.

 Feces are discharged through the anus or cloaca during defecation.

 Feces can be used as fertilizer or soil conditioner in agriculture.
 They can also be burned as fuel or dried and used for construction.
 Some medicinal uses have been found.
 In the case of human feces, fecal transplants or fecal bacteriotherapy are in use.
 Urine and feces together are called excreta.

 Characteristics

 The distinctive odor of feces is due to skatole, and thiols (sulfur-containing compounds), as well as amines and carboxylic acids.
 Skatole is produced from tryptophan via indoleacetic acid.
 Decarboxylation gives skatole.

 The perceived bad odor of feces has been hypothesized to be a deterrent for humans, as consuming or touching it may result in sickness or infection.